ResidenciaTICBrisa/T2G2-Chatbot-Participacao-Social/docs/tutoriais/mudancaDePergunta.md

-# Como alterar as caixas de perguntas de um bot
+# Como alterar as caixas de perguntas

 ## Logar no painel de admin do Botpress